4. Motion in 2D and 3D#

 The Math

-The velocity vector is the time derivative of the position vector,
+The instantaneous velocity is defined as the time derivative of the position vector.

-The speed is the magnitude of the velocity vector,
+The speed is the magnitude of the instantaneous velocity vector.

 Symbolic Differentiation in Python